 Anderson (2007) presents how intelligent systems can adapt to the user.
 This type of software is progressive and smart; as the user performs the same actions the system will evolve to help the user.
-When building this into a system for the late majority the system should cover all learning styles equally, while adapting and making the product easier if the system realises a certain learning style.
+When building this into a system for the late majority the system should cover all learning styles equally, while adapting and making the product easier if the system realises a user's particular learning style.

 This type of system would extend beyond the interface using not only cognitive and physical input but even social context (Pentland 2005).
 Examples of potentially integrating physically adaptive interfaces are just become commercially available in devices (Optimus Maximus 2007).
-Thus, enhancing physio-pleasure
+Consequently extending physio-pleasure.